National Book Awards (Philippines): The 43rd Philippine National Book Awards

+The National Book Development Board (NBDB) and the Filipino Critics Circle (FCC) announced the 30 winning titles in the 43rd Annual National Book Awards (NBA) on February 13, 2026, recognizing this cycle's most outstanding locally published books across diverse genres and languages.

+Of 385 titles submitted across 30 categories, written in Filipino, English, Hiligaynon, and Kinaray-a, 139 were selected as finalists.
+The final 30 winners represent the best-written and best-designed titles in their respective genres, spanning fiction and non-fiction categories including poetry, graphic novels and comics, translation, science, philosophy, history, humor, sports and lifestyle, spirituality and theology, art, food, design, journalism, and business.

-The 42nd Philippine National Book Awards took place on November 23, 2024 at the Centro de Turismo Intramuros.
-The Manila Critics Circle and the National Book Development Board co-hosted the event.
+The 43rd Philippine National Book Awards ceremony takes place on March 14, 2026 (10:00 to 14:00) at the Megatrade Hall 3, SM Megamall, Mandaluyong City, Metro Manila.
+The Filipino Critics Circle and the National Book Development Board co-host the event.

-Awards Catalogs (36th cycle, 2017 to 42nd cycle, 2024)
+Awards Catalogs (36th cycle, 2017 to 43rd cycle, 2025)

 In 2017, the National Book Awards catalog was redesigned under the art direction of Anthony John Balisi, adopting a striking black and gold theme.
 Each year, the catalog showcases a distinct design school of thought, featuring styles such as Art Nouveau, Art Deco, and Brutalism.
 It has also highlighted traditional design patterns, including the intricate motifs of the Maguindanaon Inaul.